The Self-Evolving Agent Becomes the Lineage Risk

 The authors define a self-evolving LLM agent by three conditions: directed optimization, cross-session persistence, and autonomous control over the evolutionary step.
 An append-only memory store alone is not enough.
 A human-approved fine-tuning pipeline alone is not enough.
 The line is crossed when the system chooses modifications, persists them, and uses a fitness signal or selection pressure to steer future behavior.

 They model agent state as a bundle of model parameters, cognitive resources, tool or skill repertoire, and architecture.
-That vocabulary matters because durable change may live in a memory item, a generated tool, a rewritten workflow graph, a delegation pattern, or a profile copied into future runs.
+That vocabulary matters because durable change may live in a memory item, generated tool, rewritten workflow graph, evaluation rubric, delegation pattern, or profile copied into future runs.
 Security review has to follow the state that survives the session.

 The MLAS Map